tercen/developers_guide/source/getting-started_core-concepts.Rmd

 a specific data process chooses a __workflow__, a specific computation chooses an __operator__.

-Once a module is built, it may be added to the __app library__ where it can be accessed by researchers.
+Once a module is built, it may be added to the __Library__ where it can be accessed by researchers.